 This is not an exhaustive list – there are certainly other woods you can smoke brisket with to achieve delicious results.
 We came up with our top picks for best wood for smoking brisket based on flavor, ease of use, how widely available the wood is.

-Hickory is the MVP when it comes to smoking beef.
+Hickory is the MVP when it comes to smoking meat.
 It’s versatile, works with just about any cut, and brisket is no exception.
 On a practical level, hickory is widely available and relatively inexpensive to acquire.

 Flavor wise, hickory will impart the “traditional” smoky flavor that many of us have come to expect with our BBQ.
 The flavors are pretty strong relative to other woods, and interact very well with strong beefy flavors.

 One thing to note with hickory is that it’s a wood which produces a lot of smoke.
 With that in mind, you want to be careful to not go overboard.